 See an example of what modern software architectures can do for an insurer’s buried knowledge: Knowledge Management: Creating the Engine for Transformation

 Modern software architectures put insurers in an ideal place to improve core insurance systems since those systems are also often informed by buried expertise from around the organization, such as in the heads of experienced underwriters.
 A microservices approach, for example, will provide the foundation to build upon the collective institutional knowledge of the organization, which must be managed and treated as a cornerstone in your transformational strategy planning.

-To find out more about setting up for insurance innovations, join us for our webinar with Forrester Principal Analyst Ellen Carney where we examine the state of commercial insurance and why it’s time to rethink legacy underwriting.
+To find out more about setting up for insurance innovations, watch our on-demand webinar with Forrester Principal Analyst Ellen Carney where we examine the state of commercial insurance and why it’s time to rethink legacy underwriting.

 Reach out to us any time with questions or meet us in person at Digital Insurance on May 29-31.